w3c/wcag3/informative/guidelines/images-and-media/media-alternatives.md

 ## User needs

-* As a person who is deaf or hard of hearing, blind or has low vision, or with a cognitive or learning disability, I need a way to find media alternatives that include the formats I rely on.
+* As a person who is deaf, hard of hearing, or blind, or who has low vision, or a cognitive or learning disability, I need a way to find media alternatives that include the formats I rely on.
 * As a person who is blind or has low vision, I need to know when media alternatives exist and be able to locate and activate them.
 * As a person who is blind or has low vision and relies on audio descriptions, I need the describer’s voice to be clearly  distinguishable from other voices without being distracting.
 * As a person who uses sign language instead of spoken language, I need a sign language alternative to audio.